Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 These Website Design Terms and Conditions (“Design Terms”) apply to any website design and build services that we provide.

-18.1 Details on standard website design options are available on the Community Action Suffolk IT website www.Suffolkonline.net).
-All services descriptions and illustrations shown on the Community Action Suffolk website are provided in good faith but are intended as guidance only and actual services may vary.
+18.1 Details on standard website design options are available on the IT Services at CAS Ltd IT website www.Suffolkonline.net).
+All services descriptions and illustrations shown on the IT Services at CAS Ltd website are provided in good faith but are intended as guidance only and actual services may vary.

 18.2 As part of the order process, you will outline your requirements for the website design and build services (“Design Services”) that you wish us to provide (“Specification”).
 You agree to provide any information reasonably required by us during the order process.